lachrist/esvalid/README.md

 ## API

 This module exposes four functions:
-* `Prepare(StatementCallback, ExpressionCallBack)`: prepare a visit, returns a function to push something on the worker list.
-Callbacks are called with:
-  1. `EsvisitType`: the type of the current node according to section 'Statement Types' and 'Expression Types'.
+* `Prepare(StatementCallback, ExpressionCallBack)`: prepare upcoming visits ; returns a function to push something on the worker list.
+Callbacks are called with: the Esvisit type of the current node and the current node itself.
+Esvisit types are described in the sections 'Statement Types' and 'Expression Types'
-  2. `Node`: node being visited.
 * `ExtractInformation(EsvisitType, Node)`
 * `ExtractStatementInformation(EsvisitType, Statement)`
 * `ExtractExpressionInformation(EsvisitType, Expression)`